 Commodore’s second decade is underway.
 What’s the personal impact for you?

-I’ve got 3 kids in college – another reminder that I’m not a young gun anymore.
+I’ve got 3 kids, all graduated from college – another reminder that I’m not a young gun anymore.
 I’m still going through the transition of having children who don’t need me in the same way they used to.
 I’m tremendously proud of them.
 And I’m cautiously optimistic.
 Just the same way that I never quite feel like I’ve arrived – they haven’t arrived either – but I’m hopeful for all of us.
 Our kids have unlimited opportunities in front of them and I feel good that we’ve been able to help them with that.

 What’s up for the next ten years?